ay-ay-vasilev/SDL2Game/README.md

 	* DONE Refactor Projectiles to use a WeaponCollider
 	* Add circular colliders

+- Add an attack animation for a human.
 - Add a simple AI system.
 - Add a simple health system.
 - Add a simple menu screen + UI system.